 Wedding insurance is nearly always paid for by the bride and groom.
 But these days, it’s just one wedding cost of many; today’s happy couples do tend to pay for the lion’s share of the wedding themselves.
 If you’re shelling out for the bulk of the wedding costs, financial experts agree that it’s best not to get carried away and end up in debt.
 Start with a realistic figure for your wedding budget, based on your existing savings and how much additional cash you can save-up before the big day.
 Then, think seriously about what you can do with that figure.
 Visiting gorgeous venues that are way beyond your budget could cause stress and upset, so be creative with what you have, rather than reaching for what you can’t afford.
 You really can have a wonderful day however much you have to spend — and without starting your married life in a penny of debt.

-Log in to your hitched account and start creating your budget planner today.
+Log in and start creating your budget planner today.